Wabkur/alx-low_level_programming/0x0E-structures_typedef/README.md

-new type struct dog with the following elements
+ function that initialize a variable of type struct dog